Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 RMS power helps you know how well a speaker works during everyday use.

-If you ensure the RMS power levels delivered by the amplifier match the speakers, you will give your speakers a manageable amount of power and will avoid damaging them.
+If you ensure the RMS power levels delivered by the amplifier match the speakers, you will give your speakers a manageable amount of power and avoid damaging them.

 RMS Power vs Peak Values